 Tower cranes are always secured in concrete foundations.
 Because tower cranes reach hundreds of feet in the air, they require a very stable base.

 For outdoor jobs on soft ground, crane operators can work on mobile cranes set on tracks.
-Tracks have to be set into smooth ground but they provide great stability over most terrains.
+Tracks have to be set into the smooth ground but they provide great stability over most terrains.
 Speed is sacrificed for this increased stability.

 Mobile cranes, like the carry deck and telescopic cranes, are common on outdoor job sites.
 Their wheels give them excellent maneuverability, even on bumpy terrain.